 All the mixing tips in the world won't help if the initial sound you're recording isn't good.
 If you're not recording a live piano, then you're probably using piano VST plugins.

 Use the best piano plugin you can afford (you'll get far more improvement from a good piano plugin than you would from an EQ, compressor, or reverb plugin).
 Here are the best piano VST plugins available.
+Or if you're looking to record a real piano, here are 10 amazing microphones for recording piano.

 Once you've selected a nice sounding piano, you'll record your performance.
 After recording, go back and clean up the midi data.
 This stage is incredibly important.
 Be sure to fix wrong notes and timing issues.